In this article, you can find the Spanish tax rates of VAT, income tax, property taxes, and taxes for residents and non-residents in Spain.

 If you both live and work in Spain, you will need to pay income tax for your income and assets.
 Also, you will need to file a Spanish tax return.
 Your residency status will determine if you must pay taxes on your worldwide income, or only on Spanish-based income.

-If you are a resident in Spain, you will need to pay taxes on your worldwide income.
+If you are a resident of Spain, you will need to pay taxes on your worldwide income.
 Taxes are on a progressive scale in Spain.
 Yet, tax deductions are also available.
 If you are a non-resident, you will pay taxes only on your Spanish income.
 This is usually at a flat rate.

 Your Spanish income also includes potential income on your Spanish property even if you don’t rent out your property.
 In addition to property income, Spanish tax is also required in property ownership, investment interest, and goods and services (VAT) in Spain.